 Like Ludwig Binswanger, the founder of “Daseinsanalyse”, before him, Laing was inspired in his critical examination of psychiatric theory and practice by the insights of recent German (Husserl, Heidegger) and French philosophy (Sartre), from which he expected a changed view of the phenomena of serious mental disorders.
 In 1960 The Divided Self was published.
 Referring back to the contemporary philosophical movement of phenomenology and existential philosophy, Laing drew a first summary of his engagement with conventional psychiatry and psychoanalysis.
 On the basis of a phenomenological ontology of interpersonal relationship (interpersonal phenomenology), he criticized in particular its objectifying, depersonalizing character and the resulting medical practice.
 Interpersonal phenomenology is intended to be a method of describing what is going on between people, largely without any medical interpretation or ideology (such as psychoanalysis or current psychiatric school opinion).
 For the medical practice Laing demands a phenomenological attitude, which is expressed in the willingness to meet people directly and the ability to renounce the distribution of roles typical of the situation.

 Thus, Laing became known as an important figure in the anti-psychiatry movement, along with David Cooper.
-Challenging psychiatric diagnosis itself, Laing argued that diagnosis of a mental disorder contradicted accepted medical procedure: diagnosis was made on the basis of behaviour or conduct, and examination and ancillary tests that traditionally precede the diagnosis of viable pathologies occurred after the diagnosis of mental disorder.
+Challenging psychiatric diagnosis itself, Laing argued that diagnosis of a mental disorder contradicted accepted medical procedure: diagnosis was made on the basis of behavior or conduct, and examination and ancillary tests that traditionally precede the diagnosis of viable pathologies occurred after the diagnosis of mental disorder.
 Hence, according to Laing, psychiatry was founded on a false epistemology: illness diagnosed by conduct, but treated biologically.

 The treatment of Schizophrenia

 R.D.
 Laing believed that schizophrenia was “a theory not a fact”.
 According to the psychiatrist, the models of genetically inherited schizophrenia being promoted by biologically based psychiatry were not accepted by leading medical geneticists.
 Further, according to Laing, diagnosis of mental illness did not follow a traditional medical model, which probably led him to question the use of medication such as antipsychotics by psychiatry.
 His entire work is directed against the reification of psychotic diseases, which Freud regarded as untreatable.
-For Laing, these mental disorders also stand in the context of a genesis – family and social – and are above all existential situations of the affected persons themselves, which must be lived by them and experienced by the doctors in charge etc. and, if at all possible, should be existentially understood rather than objectively categorised.
+For Laing, these mental disorders also stand in the context of a genesis – family and social – and are above all existential situations of the affected persons themselves, which must be lived by them and experienced by the doctors in charge etc. and, if at all possible, should be existentially understood rather than objectively categorized.

 The experience of the schizoid or schizophrenic, according to Laing, is characterized by the feeling of being constantly threatened, which he calls “ontological insecurity”, and to distinguish it from the experience basis of other persons: